google/fonts/cc-by-sa/knowledge/modules/choosing_type/lessons/a_checklist_for_choosing_type/content.md

 <figure>

 ![“If only there was a way we could emphasize it” set in a modern, semi-flared sans serif typeface, except for the word “emphasize”, set in a calligraphic face.](images/a_checklist_for_choosing_type_13.svg)

-<figcaption>Marcellus and Meddon.
-Although the x-height doesn’t match, note how the lavish ascenders and descenders makes up for it, and the stroke weight appears approximately the same.</figcaption>
+<figcaption>Typefaces: <a href="https://fonts.google.com/specimen/Marcellus">Marcellus</a>, <a href="https://fonts.google.com/specimen/Meddon">Meddon</a>.Although the x-height doesn’t match, note how the lavish ascenders and descenders makes up for it, and the stroke weight appears approximately the same.</figcaption>

 </figure>